 - Return Policy – Available

 Apollo Horticulture doesn’t need any special introductions among seasoned growers.
-Their grow lights are a great choice for those who want to dabble in hydroponic marijuana growing but don’t want to spend a small fortune for LED grow light that will get the job done.
+Their cheap grow lights are a great choice for those who want to dabble in hydroponic marijuana growing but don’t want to spend a small fortune for LED grow light.

 You might have noticed that the 730nm is the only difference between the two settings but this is what makes all the difference.
 This spectrum, when coupled with the 650-670nm wavelengths creates an effect that makes the rate of photosynthesis in plants soar!

-Also, this fixture is very easy to install, since it doesn’t require ballasts and is more suitable for confined spaces.
+Also, this fixture is very easy to install because it doesn’t require ballasts and is more suitable for confined spaces.
 The coverage it offers is about 16sq.ft. on average and the grow lights work in temperatures from 0-131ºF.

 In terms of heat management, the GL100LED is equipped with three quiet cooling fans and heat sinks that help dissipate the rising temperature from the running bulbs.
 The fans are not exactly whisper-quiet but they are not louder than a running PC.